oroinc/documentation/user_guide_business_intelligence/reports/bi_use_custom_reports.rst

 Alternatively, hover over the |IcEllipsisH| **More Options** menu and click the |IcView| **View** icon.

 .. image:: /user_guide/img/business_intelligence/custom_reports_9.png
-   :alt: View a custom report
+   :alt: Using the view icon to open the details page of the custom report

 From the Custom Report View Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^